expo/expo/docs/versions/v27.0.0/tutorials/create-floatyplane-game.md

 ```

 1. Because loading audio isn't dependent on a GL View, we can load it asap 😮
 2. Here we define how audio is used in our app.
-You can learn more about these settings here: https://docs.expo.io/versions/v22.0.0/sdk/audio.html
 3. Now we parse the preloaded audio assets and create a helper object for playing sounds.
 4. This function will restart the sound and play it for us